SkyCol/Completed-articles-published-unpublished/README.md

 # Completed-articles-published-unpublished-
 This is a repository set up for easy access to the papers I have participated in advance.
+The acceptance certificate of the papers can be found in "Proof_Of_Acceptance" folder.

 ### For "Soybean Pod and Seed Counting in Both Outdoor Fields and Indoor Laboratories Using Unions of Deep Neural Networks", which was accepted by *Eureapon Conference of Computer Vision (ECCV) Workshops*.
 Please check Soybean.pdf